-This will give you:

-Tray Mapping 1 = IPDS 1 mapped to Tray 1 Tray Mapping 2 = IPDS 0 mapped to Tray 2
+This will give you:IPDS 1 mapped to Tray 1Tray Mapping 1=IPDS 1 mapped to Tray 1Tray Mapping 2=IPDS 0 mapped to Tray 2

-Note:

-You must set the Paper Size/Type for the high capacity tray to a different value from all other trays.
+Note: You must set the Paper Size/Type for the high capacity tray to a different value from all other trays.
 For instance, you could choose a different custom paper type.
 This setting is found in the printer's Paper Menu.